The “Third Spread” – Gin Rummy Tactic

 With a full set of Queens and a 6-7-8 series in Diamonds, you have a strong hand.
 Waiting for another 9 to try for Gin2 is tempting but a bit risky.
 If you discard one of the 9s, you could then draw an Ace, 2, 3, or 4 on your next turn.
 After discarding the second 9, your Deadwood would be 10 or less, and you’d form a “third spread.”

-Share your thoughts on this playing strategy or any tips you have in the comments on the Grand Gin Rummy Facebook page.
+Share your thoughts on this playing strategy or any tips you have in the comments on the Grand Gin Rummy Tactic Facebook page.
 Enjoy and keep playing!

 ‘Deadwood: The total points from cards that aren’t paired or grouped.